Kankaria Lake

-Kankaria Lake is the second largest lake in Ahmedabad, Gujarat, India.
+Kankaria Lake is the largest lake in Ahmedabad in the Indian state of Gujarat.
 It is located in the south-eastern part of the city, in the Maninagar area.
-It was completed in 1451 during the reign of Sultan Qutb-ud-Din Ahmad Shah II though its origin is placed in the Chaulukya period sometimes.
 A lakefront is developed around it, which has many public attractions such as a zoo, toy train, kids city, tethered balloon ride, water rides, water park, food stalls, and entertainment facilities.
 The lakefront was revamped in 2007–2008.
 Kankaria Carnival is a week-long festival held here in the last week of December.
 Many cultural, art, and social activities are organised during the carnival.

 Etymology

 Several stories are told for its name Kankaria.
-One reason said is that it was named this due to large quantities of limestone (kankar in Gujarati) dug out of it during excavation.
+One reason is given that it was named thus due to the large quantities of limestone (kankar in Gujarati) dug out of it during excavation.
 Another story narrates that the Sultan Qutb-ud-Din asked the saint Shah Alam to select the site for the tank and the garden.
 The saint scattered some pebbles at the site which was excavated and the lake was built.
 Thus it was named Kankaria.
 Another story says the saint Hazrat-i-Shah Alam cut his foot on a pebble while passing through excavation and exclaimed, "What a pebble!"
 So it was named Kankaria (pebbly).
-It was mentioned as Hauz-e-Qutb (the tank of Qutb) after the Sultan Qutb-ud-Din in the inscription at Kankaria.
+It was mentioned as Hauj-e-Qutb (the tank of Qutb) after the Sultan Qutb-ud-Din in the inscription at Kankaria.